 Among the most life-changing injuries the human body can sustain, none compare to the devastating problems that can ensue when the spinal cord is traumatized.
-Car, motorcycle, semi-truck and pedestrian accidents often result in spinal cord injuries.
-Slip and fall accidents and trauma experienced by impacts playing sports are also sometimes to blame for harrowing spinal cord injuries.
+Car, Motorcycle, semi-truck and Pedestrian Accidents often result in spinal cord injuries.
+Slip and Fall Accidents and trauma experienced by impacts playing sports are also sometimes to blame for harrowing spinal cord injuries.
 Regardless of the cause, victims are oftentimes left with a range of disabilities and impairments that greatly impact their daily lives and the lives of their families forever.
-If you have experienced a spinal cord injury, speak with our Bensalem spinal cord injuries attorney to discuss your legal options right away.
+If you have experienced a spinal cord injury, speak with our Spinal Cord Injuries Attorney to discuss your legal options right away.
 We can help you stand up to the at-fault party and identify any potential defendants in your claim.

 Spinal Cord Injury Aftermath